smclark86/100-days-of-code/log.md

 **Thoughts**: I was able to code about 95% of it before seeing the solution.
 Most of the syntax matched the solution, too, even though I know that isn't 100% necessary.
 So, I can definitely tell that I'm learning and retaining all this info!
 And it's true, Google is my friend.
 Though I can't figure out why I need so many !important mentions in CSS when I post to CodePen.

+### Day 18: June 27, Tuesday - 3.5 hours

+**Today's Progress**: Began work on portfolio page for FCC front-end project, and started learning Javascript in bootcamp!

+**Thoughts**: Javascript seems pretty cool from what I've learned so far—which I know is just barely scratching the surface.
+I am excited to learn more!